How to Make Great Money as a Freelance Translator

 Translation Service Providers

 Translation agencies offer translation services and often use freelance translators extensively to get the work done.
-Some specialize in a specific industry like legal or medical or focus mainly on a specific language or languages.
+Some specialize in a specific industry like legal or medical or focus mainly on a particular language or languages.
 Others are more general and offer translations of any document, audio, video, website, or text in almost any language.

 Aberdeen Broadcast Services

 Offers translation, subtitling, and voice dubbing services for different media.
-They’re not always hiring, but monitor their Careers page for remote work opportunities.
+They’re not always hiring but monitor their Careers page for remote work opportunities.

 Acclaro